SoftlySplinter/zProfessions/01_hlasm.md

 Allows programs to be posted when the child task has terminated - much better than randomly sleeping.

 Parent TCB must DETACH child TCBs when they are terminated.

+### Serialisation
+ATTACHed TCBs all compete for CPU and therefore run in parallel (interleaved or genuinly parellel, depending on CPUs available).
+Sometimes you may need them to serialise on a resource.

+Programs may need to do the same whe:
+* Writing to a file
+* Accessing a shared resource
+* Ensuring only a single instance is running
+* etc.

+ISGENQ macro allows a program to OBTAIN or RELEASE an enqueue.

+The resource is named in QNAME.
+EXCLUSIVE or SHARED can be requested:

+* SHARED - no other TCBs can be using the resource EXCLUSIVEly.
+* EXCLUSIVE - no other resource can be using the resource.

+When writing the macro, there are multiple paths for when the resource is unavailable:

+* Get a RC
+* Cause an ABEND
+* Wait for the ENQ

+Once the program has finished with the resource, it calls ISGENQ RELEASE. **Note:** automatically released (process/TCB?).

+A scope can be set for the request:

+* STEP - if the resource is only in the program's address space
+* SYSTEM - if the resource is serialised across all address spaces in an LPAR.
+* SYSTEMS/SYSPLEX - if the resource is serialised to more than one LPAR on the sysplex.